Insight

 2026-03-30

-Bid normalisation is the process of turning unlike vendor responses into a basis that buyers can compare fairly.
-In practice, it means aligning prices, assumptions, scope boundaries, and commercial conditions so the team can judge the real position of each offer instead of the neatest-looking spreadsheet.
+Comparing unlike bids means turning different vendor responses into a basis that buyers can review fairly.
+In practice, it means aligning assumptions, scope boundaries, and commercial conditions so the team can judge the real position of each offer instead of the neatest-looking spreadsheet.

 Two bids can look close on headline price while carrying very different assumptions about scope, permits, delivery, detention, or service coverage.
-Without normalisation, the comparison is structurally misleading.
+Without a comparable basis, the comparison is structurally misleading.

 That is why procurement teams cannot stop at extracting numbers.
 They have to understand how those numbers were constructed.